circlesio/node-circlesio-sdk/Readme.md

 	}
 ```

-* Example role: private, default role, by not definding a permission, the default rights are 0, none.
+* Example role: private, default role, by not defining a permission, the default rights are 0, none.

 ```json
 	{